 Make sure the deadlines you set are reasonable.
 Sometimes you depend on other people or know that things could go wrong.
 If that’s the case, take it into account and leave a little room for error.

 Some deadlines may be more flexible than others, and some may need to be outright changed.
 If there are too many tasks due on the same day, take a step back and look at which ones are more important.
-Re-assign the deadlines for less-important functions if you need to.
+Do prioritization and reassign the deadlines for less-important functions if you need to.
 Don’t beat yourself up if you are slightly behind on a task.
 Just re-calibrate and set a new deadline that will still be consistent with the project due date.

 Within the timeline, look at the importance of each task.
 If there are 3 task deadlines on the same day, put the most urgent or important work at the top of the list.
 If you are a little behind and didn’t get to a task or two one day, make sure they are at the top of the list for the next day.

-Once you organize your projects and tasks on a timeline, it’s up to you to continually look ahead.
+Once you do prioritization of your projects and tasks on a timeline, it’s up to you to continually look ahead.
 This will help you monitor deadlines and avoid procrastination and anxiety.
 If you fail to keep track of upcoming dates, it can cause stress and panic when you realize there is a deadline you will not meet.